20 Things You Need to Know About Getting Into a Military Service Academy

 Because the service academy application process is so long and cumbersome, Lea Walker urges high schoolers to "start working on it early and try not to procrastinate, because deadlines can creep up" on you.
 Evan Sievers recommends completing as much of the paperwork as you can during the summer before your senior year, so you can focus on medical exams, nominations and the like during the fall.

 Academics at the service academies are extremely challenging.
 So it's no wonder they have high academic standards for incoming cadets and midshipmen.
-As with traditional colleges, the military service academies rely heavily on SAT and ACT scores.
+As with most traditional colleges, the military service academies rely heavily on SAT and ACT scores.
 Although you can get an appointment with lower scores if you're strong in other areas, shoot for a combined SAT score (math and reading) of at least 1,260 to 1,300 or an ACT score of at least 29 to 31.
 Those are considered "average" marks for most years, so higher scores are even better.
 (Check to see if the academy you're applying to requires the SAT writing component as well.)

 MARCHING ORDERS: Take the Tests More Than Once